Equity Advisory Council Bylaws

 1. Membership is limited to individuals who live within the DCSD boundaries, are employed by DCSD, or attend or serve as guardians for someone who attends DCSD.

-2. In April of each calendar year, all written applications for membership, along with recommendations, shall be submitted to the District Staff liaison for eligibility review.
-The District Staff liaison will send eligible applications to the EAC Officers and the Membership subcommittee by the first Friday in April of the year to be considered for membership.
+2. In March of each calendar year, all written applications for membership, along with recommendations, shall be submitted to the District Staff liaison for eligibility review.
+The District Staff liaison will send eligible applications to the EAC Officers and the Membership subcommittee by the first Friday in April, with interviews conducted and finalists advanced for consideration and vote by the May EAC meeting.
+Approved candidates should be notified within a week of the council vote and invited to the August meeting.

 4. The EAC will vote to approve membership in May of each calendar year.